 The Partnership periodically evaluates long-lived assets, including property, plant and equipment, and specifically identifiable intangibles other than goodwill, when events or changes in circumstances indicate that the carrying value of these assets may not be recoverable.
 The determination of whether an impairment has occurred is based on an estimate of undiscounted cash flows attributable to the assets, as compared to the carrying value of the assets.
-During the year ended December 31, 2016, the Partnership recorded an impairment of \$9 million on the Service Star business line, a component of our gathering and processing segment.
-The Partnership recorded no other material impairments to long-lived assets in the years ended December 31, 2018, 2017 or 2016.
-Based upon review of forecasted undiscounted cash flows as of December 31, 2018, all of the asset groups were considered recoverable.
+The Partnership recorded no impairments to long-lived assets in the years ended December 31, 2019 or 2018.
+Based upon review of forecasted undiscounted cash flows as of December 31, 2019, all of the asset groups were considered recoverable.
 Future price declines, throughput declines, contracted capacity declines, cost increases, regulatory or political environment changes and other changes in market conditions could reduce forecasted undiscounted cash flows.